 15.11.2023

-Exness’s annual profits are subject to a progressive tax rate that increases in proportion to taxable income, with income tax ranging from 5% to 45% depending on the amount of taxable income.
-Annual profits are combined with other annual gains and losses from overseas FX trading and income classified as miscellaneous income under the comprehensive taxation system.
-Taxable income is then calculated after deducting various allowances and necessary expenses.
+Exness’s annual profits are subject to a progressive tax rate that increases in proportion to taxable income, with income tax ranging from 5% to 45% depending on the amount of taxable income.Annual profits are combined with annual gains and losses from other overseas FX trading and income classified as miscellaneous income under the comprehensive taxation system to calculate taxable income, after deducting various allowances and necessary expenses.

 15.11.2023

 If you make a profit from trading with Exness, you may be required to file a tax return.
-Salaried employees must file a tax return if their annual profit exceeds 200,000 yen, while non-salaried individuals must file if their annual profit exceeds 480,000 yen.
+Salaried employees must file a tax return if their annual profit exceeds 200,000 yen, and non-salaried individuals must file if their annual profit exceeds 480,000 yen.
 However, unrealized gains or losses on open positions and swap points are not subject to tax reporting.

 15.11.2023